gravitee-lab/GraviteeCiCdOrchestrator/std-ops/deployment/cci-pipeline-defs/dev-repos/README.md

 * Edit `<THIS GIT REPO ROOT>/std-ops/deployment/cci-pipeline-defs/dev-repos/.circleci/config.yml` file, which contains the Circle CI Pipeline Definition to deploy to all Gravitee.io dev repos : and git commit and push it, with a new release version number.
 * Execute the below commands, to :
   * consolidate the set of all Gravitee.io dev repos to which the pipeline defintion must be deployed (this will just generate files, used in the next operation)
-  * and execute the deployment
+  * execute the deployment the pipeline defintion
+  * and create a Github Deploy Key for each Gravitee.io dev repos Circle CI Project

 ```bash
 export A_FOLDER_OF_UR_CHOICE=~/gravitee-orchestra-std-ops